Elektrisk Regn

 Elektrisk Regn is a new wave punk band from Bergen, Norway, founded in 1978.
-They appeared when new wave started growing in Norway with such bands as De Press, The Aller Værste! and Kjøtt.
+They appeared when new wave started growing in Norway with such bands as De Press, the Aller Værste! and Kjøtt.
 El-Regn was one of the first bands to introduce the underground genre in Norway.

 Biography

-The singer is the well known Dennis Reksten, who works at Bergen's most famous rock pub, Garage.
+The lead vocalist is the well known Dennis Reksten, who worked at Bergen's most famous rock bar, Garage.
 Elektrisk Regn writes Norwegian lyrics and sing in Bergen dialect.
-Their debut album Steinbyen was released in 1982 and shows that Reksten manages to write both funny and serious lyrics concerning serious themes (some times heavy political themes).
+Their debut studio album Steinbyen was released in 1982 and shows that Reksten manages to write both funny and serious lyrics concerning serious themes (some times heavy political themes).
 Their most famous song is “Naboen er nynazist” (“My neighbour is a neo-Nazi”).

-Their second album Kropp uten sjel arrived three years later, but then they had to wait till 2002 before the next album was released.
-Stein igjen shows that the band still knows how to make great new-wave rock, but they never managed to reach the charts.
+Their second studio album Kropp uten sjel arrived three years later, but then they had to wait till 2002 before the next album was released.
+Stein igjen shows that the band still knows how to make great new wave rock, but they never managed to reach the charts.

 They arranged gigs on an irregular basis in Bergen from time to time.